Natural gas in the United States: Gas prices

-Natural gas prices spiked to $23.86 on February 17, 2021 because of the Texas power crisis.

-In February 2003 there was a similar spike in natural gas prices because of shortages.
+Natural gas prices spiked to $23.86 on February 17, 2021, because of the Texas power crisis.
+In February 2003, there was a similar spike in natural gas prices because of shortages.

 The most commonly quoted producer price for natural gas is the Louisiana-based Henry Hub price, which is futures-traded on NYMEX.

 A barrel of oil releases about 5.8 million BTU when burned, so that 5.8 MCF of gas (at the standard one thousand BTU per cubic foot) releases about the same energy as a barrel of oil.
 Sometimes gas containing 5.8 million BTU is defined as a "barrel of oil equivalent for energy calculation purposes.
-When describing reserves or production, however, the oil and gas industry more commonly uses the rounded number of 6 MCF of gas (or 6 million BTU in the natural gas) as equal to one barrel of oil equivalent.
+When describing reserves or production, however, the oil and gas industry more commonly uses the rounded number of 6 MCF of gas (or 6 million BTU in natural gas) as equal to one barrel of oil equivalent.

 Since the price of natural gas was deregulated in the 1990s, its price has tended to parallel that of oil, with oil usually at a premium on a BTU basis.
 But starting in the late 2000s, an abundance of natural gas in North America has caused the price of a unit of energy from gas to be much lower than the price of energy from oil.